cissieAB/indico_conf_scraper/roofline/yang2021deepCAM-ncu-roofline.md

 - TensorFlow has dominant (in runtime) kernels but PyTorch does not have any in forward pass.
 - Non-AI workloads (no FP operation is performed, i.e., data type converting, rearranging the data layout, etc.) accounts for 50% of the time.
 They should be overlapped better.

+---
+The NCU benchmarking method is reproducible, and I already reproduce that.
+I haven't tried the AMP library or look into the tensor cores yet.

+Oct-25-2022
+---